pull-vert/twenty-four-h/src/app/README.md

 A small Vue.js 2.0 frontend app for Simple social media with one message a day only.
 It is built with Webpack and runs tests with Karma + Jasmine.

-The app was originally built with the [Vue CLI Webpack template](https://github.com/vuejs-templates/webpack)
+The app was originally built with the [Vue CLI Webpack simple template](https://github.com/vuejs-templates/webpack-simple)

 The server side is a REST API built with [Spring](https://spring.io/) JVM framework (in Kotlin).